CDCgov/nhsnlink/docs/functionality/validation.md

 ## Process Flow
 1. **Measure Evaluation Completion**
     - The Measure Evaluation Service evaluates a patient.
-    - Once evaluation is complete, it produces a Kafka message indicating that the patient is ready for validation.
+    - Once evaluation is complete, it produces a Kafka `ResourceEvaluated` message for each resource returned by measure evaluation (including the MeasureReport).

+2. **Report Services Persists MeasureReport**
+    - The report service consumes `ResourceEvaluated` and persists the resources.
+    - When the `MeasureReport` is processed by the Report service, it uses that to determine when it has received and persisted *all* resources.
+    - After all resources are persisted, the status of the patient for the submission changes to `ReadyToValidate`.
+    - After the status of the patient's submission changes, it produces a `ReadyForValidation` event.

-2. **Validation Service Consumption**
+3. **Validation Service Consumption**
-    - The Validation Service consumes the Kafka message.
+    - The Validation Service consumes the Kafka `ReadyForValidation` event.
     - It retrieves the **MeasureReport** for the specified patient from the Report Service.
     - It extracts all contained FHIR resources and constructs a **Bundle** for validation.

-3. **Validation Execution**
+4. **Validation Execution**
     - Each resource in the bundle is validated individually.
     - The validation process includes:
         - **FHIR Core Specification Validation**: Ensures compliance with the base FHIR standard.